High-Vacuum, Thermal PVD System

 First melted metal with PVD system

-The next test greatly increased the amount of copper in the boat.
-This copper was very quickly melted and allowed to sit at above it's melting point for <30 seconds.
+The next test showed a significant increase in the amount of copper in the boat.
+This copper was very quickly melted and allowed to sit above its melting point for <30 seconds.
 However, too much had been added.
-An oscillatory motion formed due to the size of the pool creating a path with a much lower resistance than that of the boat.
-This would then create cold spots causing the copper to then move to that region, repeating continuously.
-Eventually the pool of copper made its way around the side of the boat and onto the bottom of the boat.
-In this position, with such close proximity to solid surfaces, it very rapidly formed a thick deposition layer that flaked off into extremely thin copper foil.
+An oscillatory motion formed due to the pool's size, creating a path with much lower resistance than the boat's.
+This would create cold spots, causing the copper to move to that region, and the process would repeat continuously.
+Eventually, the pool of copper moved around the side of the boat and onto the bottom of the boat.
+In this position, with such close proximity to solid surfaces, it very rapidly formed a thick deposition layer that flaked off into copper foil.
 The result of this test is below.

-The next test greatly increased the amount of copper in the boat.
-This copper was very quickly melted and allowed to sit at above it's melting point for <30 seconds.
+The next test showed a significant increase in the amount of copper in the boat.
+This copper was very quickly melted and allowed to sit above its melting point for <30 seconds.
 However, too much had been added.
-An oscillatory motion formed due to the size of the pool creating a path with a much lower resistance than that of the boat.
-This would then create cold spots causing the copper to then move to that region, repeating continuously.
-Eventually the pool of copper made its way around the side of the boat and onto the bottom of the boat.
-In this position, with such close proximity to solid surfaces, it very rapidly formed a thick deposition layer that flaked off into extremely thin copper foil.
+An oscillatory motion formed due to the pool's size, creating a path with much lower resistance than the boat's.
+This would create cold spots, causing the copper to move to that region, and the process would repeat continuously.
+Eventually, the pool of copper moved around the side of the boat and onto the bottom of the boat.
+In this position, with such close proximity to solid surfaces, it very rapidly formed a thick deposition layer that flaked off into copper foil.
 The result of this test is below.

 Extreme deposition on the copper jaws.